-As you can see, there’s nothing mysterious or mind-blowing about the skills you need to be a web designer.
+As you can see, there’s nothing mysterious or mind-blowing about the skills you need to be a web designer, but then there is the question of where and how to learn them.
 A foundation in the tech side and a good handle on the organizational parts will both get you going and be there for you as you build your knowledge and your career in web design.

-And if you’re looking for an even DEEPER dive into all things visual design, make sure to get on the first to know list for our brand new Visual Designer Blueprint.
+If you already have some skills but are looking for a specific course in design, take a look at our Visual Designer Blueprint.
 It’s perfect for creative types obsessed with colors, fonts, and all things visual.

 Pro tip: You don’t need any design or coding experience to get started for any of our courses.
 So, join us now to get that exciting and fascinating career in web design you’ve been dreaming of.

 Kelli worked in international logistics and then freelanced for years as a corporate language trainer and translator before following her passion and making a career change into tech - in her mid-40's!